Grange, County Sligo: Spanish Armada

-Three Spanish Armada transport ships - La Lavia, La Juliana and the Santa Maria de Vison - were lost off Streedagh strand in September 1588, an event commemorated by a monument close to the beach.
+Three Spanish Armada transport ships – La Lavia, La Juliana and the Santa Maria de Vison – were lost off Streedagh strand in September 1588, an event commemorated by a monument close to the beach.
 One of the survivors, Captain Francisco de Cuéllar, recorded the events of the time in detail.
-He documents his shipwreck at Streedagh, the subsequent events ashore, and his attempts to find hospitality from local chieftains (O'Rourke and McClancy) in the then English garrisoned North Sligo, as he made his way back to Spain via Antrim and Scotland.
+He documents his shipwreck at Streedagh, the subsequent events ashore, and his attempts to find hospitality from local chieftains (O'Rourke and McClancy) in the then English-garrisoned North Sligo, as he made his way back to Spain via Antrim and Scotland.

-In 1985 at Streedagh Strand, marine archaeologists discovered the wreck site of the three ships of the Spanish Armada.
-In spring 2015, after storms sent some artifacts onto Streedagh Strand, Ireland's Department of Arts, Heritage, and the Gaeltacht sent divers to recover what the storms had uncovered.
+At Streedagh Strand in 1985, marine archaeologists discovered the wreck site of the three ships of the Armada.
+In spring 2015, after storms sent some artifacts onto the strand, the Department of Arts, Heritage, and the Gaeltacht sent divers to recover what the storms had uncovered.
 One particular find was a bronze cannon decorated with the image of Saint Matrona of Barcelona, which bears the initial "D" on its touchhole – the mark of the Genoese gunfounder Girardi Dorino II.
 Other pieces with this mark recovered from the wreck indicate that he cast most of what became La Juliana's bronze ordnance.
 The cannon is dated 1570, which corresponds to the date of La Juliana's construction; according to the Irish government, this puts the identity of the third wreck "beyond doubt".

 A Spanish Armada interpretive centre opened at Grange's old courthouse in 2018.

 Modern history

-In 2012 Grange was briefly featured in the national news when someone discovered early 20th century Mills type 36 grenades at a private residence in the village.
-Grange then made national news in August that year when a herd of 105 sheep were stolen in one swoop.
+In 2012, Grange was in the news when early-20th century Mills type 36 grenades were discovered at a private home in the village.
+The village made national news in August that year when a herd of 105 sheep was stolen.
 A sperm whale washed up on the shore close to Grange in 2019.